cloud4rpi/docs/docs/api/python.md

 ## Device

-The [Device](https://github.com/cloud4rpi/cloud4rpi/blob/master/cloud4rpi/device.py) class provides the following methods to communicate with the Cloud4RPi server and manage the variables state:
+The [Device](https://github.com/cloud4rpi/cloud4rpi/blob/master/cloud4rpi/device.py) class provides the following methods to communicate with the Cloud4RPi server and manage the variables' state:

 * `declare(variables)` &ndash; configures the variables attached to the device.
     {: .anchor #declare }